MarkRathbone/TerrariaForm/README.md

 If you need to access the server, use SSH to connect to your instance, switch to the TerrariaServer user and then use tmux attach to attach to it.
 You can view a full list of tmux commands elsewhere, but the important one for this setup is Ctrl+B D to detach from the Tmux session without closing it, allowing it to run in the background and be running when you exit terminal.

-Important to note: There is currently a big with TerrariaServer 1.4.0.5 where it does not read config files correctly, so some are supplied as command line options in terra.yml
+Important to note: There is currently a bug with TerrariaServer 1.4.0.5 where it does not read config files correctly, so some are supplied as command line options in terra.yml